Sonny Dykes: 2016

 Shortly after the conclusion of the 2015 season, Dykes stated that he did not anticipate any staff turnover.
 However, offensive coordinator Tony Franklin resigned from his position at California a few weeks after Dykes made this statement.
 Franklin left to take up the same position at Middle Tennessee State, citing a desire to move closer to his family in Kentucky.
 Dykes replaced Franklin with Jake Spavital, who had recently been fired by Texas A&M University.
 Spavital served as the offensive coordinator and quarterbacks coach in 2016 before being promoted to interim head coach following Dykes' firing.

 Despite the offseason coaching change at offensive coordinator, Dykes' offense still ranked in the top 5 nationally for pass completions per game (31.9) and passing yards per game (358.8).
 Additionally, Cal finished 2nd in the nation for total plays run per game, averaging 86.3.

-Dykes and the Golden Bears finished the season with a record of 5-7, which included wins over #11 Texas and #18 Utah.
-Cal played five total ranked matchups throughout the season in 2015.
+Dykes and the Golden Bears finished the season with a record of 5–7, which included wins over #11 Texas and #18 Utah.

 On January 8, 2017, Sonny Dykes was fired as the head coach of the Cal Golden Bears.